What is a Texas LLC?

 - Not include words or phrases suggesting false implications of government affiliation.
 For example, “Commission”, “Secretary of State”, or “State Department”.

-- Can’t contain or consist of grossly offensive language.
+- It can’t contain or consist of grossly offensive language.

 You’ll need to perform a Texas LLC search to check the availability of your prospective business name.
 You can use the Taxable Entity Search, email [email protected], or contact the State Information Business Line at (512) 463-5555.